tobega/tailspin-v0/TailspinReference.md

 A value chain that yields a number can be used as an operand on either side of an operator, if it is enclosed in parentheses.

 NOTE: The example above shows the use of untyped numbers.
 Arithmetic is further restricted when numbers are typed as [measures](#measures), with a unit.
-Numbers typed as [tagged identifiers](#tagged-identifiers) cannot be used in arithmetic at all (but their raw values can be extracted and used).

 _Current limitations_: Only integers are supported.